marxin/texi2rst-generated/sphinx/gdc/invoking-gdc/runtime-options.rst

 .. option:: -fno-assert

-  .. index:: -fassert

-  .. index:: -fno-assert
+  .. index:: -fassert, -fno-assert

   Turn off code generation for ``assert`` contracts.

 .. option:: -fno-bounds-check

-  .. index:: -fbounds-check

-  .. index:: -fno-bounds-check
+  .. index:: -fbounds-check, -fno-bounds-check

   Turns off array bounds checking for all functions, which can improve performance for code that uses arrays extensively.
 Note that this